sillsdev/electron-craco-redux-ts/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Then [craco](https://github.com/wwlib/cra-craco-electron-example) was added to enable file access using create-react-app.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [craco](https://github.com/wwlib/cra-craco-electron-example) was added to enable file access using create-react-app.
 Then [Redux](https://www.npmjs.com/package/redux) was added.
-Then the scripts were upated to allow debugging and file access.
+Then the scripts were upated to allow VSCode debugging and file access.

 ## Basic usage